x

 Inform and prepare your family for the worst

-It’s a serious mistake not to brief every family member on a comprehensive escape and evasions plan.
-This is especially true in knowing how to survive a wildfire.
-Make sure you include a plan for regrouping and staying in touch if you have to evacuate separately.
+It’s a serious mistake not to brief every family member on a comprehensive escape and evasions plan—especially in the case of a wildfire.
+Accordingly, make sure that you include a plan for regrouping and staying in touch if you have to evacuate separately.

-Another idea is to have premade binder of emergency plans that can be kept in a kitchen drawer or cabinet where anyone can reach it.
+Another good idea is to have pre-made binder of emergency plans that can be kept in a kitchen drawer or cabinet where anyone can reach it.

 Defending Your Property from Wildfires

-Preventing wildfires from encroaching on your property is possible, but that doesn’t mean you should be foolhardy about staying.
-This section discusses measures you can take to fireproof your property and reduce the risk that your home or property is damaged or lost.
+Preventing wildfires from encroaching on your property is possible, but that doesn’t mean you should take a foolhardy approach to staying.
+With this in mind, this section discusses measures you can take to fireproof your property and reduce the risk that your home or property is damaged or lost.

 Clear brush out any dry vegetation